 In conclusion, as a guest with a camera, please just be cognizant of the wedding photographer!
 After all, he or she is there with the sole purpose of serving the couple well!
 It can be very difficult to do that if someone is in the way of your shots the entire day!
 Be considerate, respectful, and remember that you all have the same goal – to make sure the couple has the very best day!

 Do you have any additional tips about keeping your ceremony space sacred and camera & phone-free?
-Leave me a note in the comments below!
+Send me an email at firstname.lastname@example.org!